So you want to create a new application using DigitalNZ content? Here are a few tips to get you going.

-So here at DigitalNZ we collect metadata about New Zealand's digital content.
+At DigitalNZ we collect metadata about New Zealand's digital content.
 Metadata is information that describes a particular item, like its title, the name of its creator, or the date it was produced.
 Understanding what we've got will help you figure out what you can do.

 The quality and availability of the metadata varies considerably, but in general you can get access to this kind of information:

-Here's a helpful intro to data mashups!
+Here's a helpful intro to data mashups.

-Figure out what you are trying to achieve; or what problem are you looking to solve?
+Figure out what you are trying to achieve, or what problem you are looking to solve.
 And if you are not quite sure what you want, that's okay, check out Programmable Web's mashup dashboard for some inspiration.